 User experience and eCommerce conversion rate

 User experience (UX), trust signals and product data covers a lot of things.
 It includes functional things like site navigation or keyword search.
 It covers product descriptions, like whether information is complete or short, incomplete bullet points.
-Trust signals are important just like they are with automotive SEO services, like whether the company publishes a street address or the name of the founder, or displays badges indicating secure and/or protected transactions, or shows reviews.
+Trust signals like E-A-T are important just like they are with automotive SEO services.
+For example, whether the company publishes a street address or the name of the founder, or displays badges indicating secure and/or protected transactions, or shows reviews.
 It can include the look and feel of a website, whether it looks contemporary or it looks outdated.
 It can even include oversized banners forcing a customer to navigate past them.

 Product data is usually “behind the scenes” running a website, but high-quality product data contributes to high-converting websites.